cashubtc/nuts/XX.md

 The proposed protocol also streamlines the creation of a *Proof of Liabilities Report* (see [PoL scheme](PoL)), as each note represents a signed contribution to the "Mint Proof" or "Burn Proof" attestations of the mint for a particular epoch.

 ## Mint Nostr Identity
+The public key for the Mint's nostr identity is the same as advertised in the `pubkey` field of the `GetInfoResponse` object returned by the Mint upon receiving a `v1/info` request, as specified in [NUT-06](06).

-The Mint's Nostr public-private key pair is derived directly from the Mint's seed.
-Example (from Nushell):
+The generation of the public-private key pair is outside the scope of the spec, but here is an example (from Nushell):

 ```python
 def derive_pubkey(seed: str):